Wafer (electronics): Standard wafer sizes

-Silicon
+Silicon substrate

 Silicon wafers are available in a variety of diameters from 25.4 mm (1 inch) to 300 mm (11.8 inches).
 Semiconductor fabrication plants, colloquially known as fabs, are defined by the diameter of wafers that they are tooled to produce.
 The diameter has gradually increased to improve throughput and reduce cost with the current state-of-the-art fab using 300 mm, with a proposal to adopt 450 mm.
 Intel, TSMC, and Samsung were separately conducting research to the advent of 450 mm "prototype" (research) fabs, though serious hurdles remain.

 Wafers grown using materials other than silicon will have different thicknesses than a silicon wafer of the same diameter.
 Wafer thickness is determined by the mechanical strength of the material used; the wafer must be thick enough to support its own weight without cracking during handling.
 The tabulated thicknesses relate to when that process was introduced, and are not necessarily correct currently, for example the IBM BiCMOS7WL process is on 8-inch wafers, but these are only 200 μm thick.
-The weight of the wafer goes up along with its thickness and diameter.
+The weight of the wafer increases with its thickness and the square of its diameter.
+Date of introduction does not indicate that factories will convert their equipment immediately, in fact, many factories do not bother upgrading.
+Instead, companies tend to expand and build whole new lines with newer technologies, leaving a large spectrum of technologies in use at the same time.

+Gallium Nitride substrate

+GaN substrate wafers typically have had their own independent timelines, parallel but far lagging silicon substrate, but ahead of other substrates.
+The world's first 300 mm wafer made of GaN was announced in Sept 2024 by Infineon, suggesting in the coming future they could put into use the first factory with 300 mm GaN commercial output.

+SiC substrate

+Meanwhile world's first Silicon Carbide (SiC) 200 mm wafers were announced in July 2021 by ST Microelectronics.
+It is not known if SiC 200 mm has entered volume production as of 2024, as typically the largest fabs for SiC in commercial production remain at 150 mm.

+Silicon on sapphire

+Silicon on sapphire is different from silicon substrate as the substrate is sapphire, while superstrate is silicon, while epitaxial layers and doping can be anything.
+SOS in commercial production is typically maxed out at 150 mm wafer sizes as of 2024.

+Gallium Arsenide substrate

+GaAs wafers tend to be 150 mm at largest, in commercial production as of 2024.